CutTheWire/cisco_question_bank/questions.md

 - [x] 0.3.255.255
 - [ ] 0.0.255.255

-## 61. What is the term used to describe gray hat hackers who publicly protest organizations or governments by posting articles, videos, leaking sensitive information, and performing network attacks?
----
-- [ ] white hat hackers
-- [ ] grey hat hackers
-- [x] hacktivists
-- [ ] state-sponsored hacker

 ## 62. A technician is tasked with using ACLs to secure a router.
 When would the technician use the no ip access-list 101 configuration option or command?
 ---
 - [ ] to apply an ACL to all router interfaces
 - [ ] to secure administrative access to the router
 - [ ] to remove all ACLs from the router
 - [x] to remove a configured ACL

-## 63. What is the term used to describe unethical criminals who compromise computer and network security for personal gain, or for malicious reasons?
----
-- [ ] hacktivists
-- [ ] vulnerability broker
-- [x] black hat hackers
-- [ ] script kiddies

-## 64. What is the term used to describe a guarantee that the message is not a forgery and does actually come from whom it states?
----
-- [x] origin authentication
-- [ ] mitigation
-- [ ] exploit
-- [ ] data non-repudiation

 ## 65. A technician is tasked with using ACLs to secure a router.
 When would the technician use the ip access-group 101 in configuration option or command?
 ---